pete800/VotingProject/README.md

 10. Update chain with recently mined blocks
 11. Notify other nodes that the chain has been modified
 12. Notify user if their block has been mined that their vote has been counted and give receipt id

+You can contact us if you have any questions